Gary Leeson,

 will I get one ?

-I noticed that extra lighting and PA equipment had been brought in, more
+Once in I noticed that extra lighting and PA equipment had been

 The